GJZwiers/One-Zero-Code/arrays-and-objects.md

 In general there are two ways to get a value from an object.
 The first is **index notation** where the name of the object variable is followed by the name of the key as a string enclosed in square brackets, for example `myObject["myKey"]`.
 The second form is called **dot notation** where the name of the object variable is followed by a dot `.` and the name of the key, for example `myObject.myKey`.

-The following samples show how an object literal is declared and how the value `"John"` can be accessing the corresponding key `firstName`.
+The following samples show how an object literal is declared and how the value `"John"` can be retrieved by accessing the corresponding key `firstName`.

 ### Samples -  Object Declaration and Access